Dayde/wafflejs/docs/guides/03-features.md

 By default, Waffle will render each cell using the value of the current object attribute (current object is the object rendered in a row).
 This should be enough, say 70% of time, but you can customize the way a cell is rendered.

-Suppose you want to want to display uppercased or capitalized values in a cell:
+Suppose you want to display uppercased or capitalized values in a cell:

 ```javascript
 Waffle.create(document.getElementById('waffle'), {